Kelleher Christmas Trees in Kildare are lucky to have very good soil and growing conditions.

-Pruning Christmas trees is necessary to ensure that the tree our customers buy will fit neatly into the corner of their sitting rooms.
+Pruning Christmas trees is necessary to ensure that the trees our customers buy will fit neatly into the corner of their sitting rooms.

 We begin pruning Christmas trees when they have been growing in the field for about six years and are more than 1 metre in height.
-Pruning is a skilled operation.
-Pruning is done in July as soon as the trees have put on their new growth.
-The trees that Darragh is pruning below are about 1.5 metre in height.
-They may be pruned again next year and subsequent years depending on when they are harvested.
+This skilled operation is done in July, as soon as the Christmas trees have put on their new growth.
+The trees that Darragh is pruning below are about 1.5 metre in height and may be pruned again each year depending on when they are harvested.

 Christmas trees grow much more slowly than weeds.
 Therefore, Christmas tree growing is a constant battle between the weeds and the grower, who is trying to protect his trees.

 Weeds, if left to grow unhindered, would cause serious problems for Christmas tree quality.
 Weeds compete for nutrients and water from the soil.
 They shade the lower branches of the trees and cause poor needle growth and needle loss.
 Willowherb, brambles, nettles and gorse are the most serious weeds.
 Therefore, we have no option but to spray or mechanically remove these weeds.